-Reuben Chen is a partner in the Cooley litigation department.
-He joined the Firm in 2003 and is resident in the Palo Alto office.
+Reuben Chen is a partner in the Intellectual Property Litigation practice group and a member of Cooley's Litigation department.
+He joined the firm in 2003 and is resident in the Palo Alto office.

 Recent representative cases include: